community/cultural

 There are cafés, restaurants, and a supermarket available on Strutton Ground, a two-minute walk from The Thorney Island Society Archives.

 The Archives contain books, engravings and files relating to the extraordinary history around us from Parliament, Whitehall, Westminster Abbey to Sinfonia Smith Square.
-It is in Old Pye Street at the centre of what was a hotbed of squalor and criminality that Charles Dickens dubbed “The Devil’s Acre”.
-It is on the actual site of a former school for pickpockets - almost certainly the inspiration for Fagin’s Den.
+The open day will explore materials connected to the history of Old Pye Street and its surrounding area, once known for its dense housing, poverty, and criminal activity.
+Famously referred to by Charles Dickens as “The Devil’s Acre,” the area has long been associated with social hardship and reform.
+It is also linked to the site of a former school for pickpockets, often considered a possible inspiration for Fagin’s Den in Oliver Twist.